yang-xu-optics/yang-xu-optics.github.io/_pages/about.md

 Recent News and Events
 ------
-February 1, 2026 -- I will be joining Prof. [Peter McMahon's group](https://mcmahon.aep.cornell.edu/index.html) as a NTT postdoctoral fellow at Cornell University!

 August 7, 2025 -- I will be presenting on the application of ultrafast nonlinear optics with ENZ materials at 2025 NLO Topical Meeting in Hawaii.